 Start playback on your mobile phone

-Now you can start a first test, because you should now be able to use it without making any further changes to the configuration of “Raspotify”.
-You can find further setting options for the Raspotify configuration in the next section.
+Now you can start your first test, because you should be able to use "Raspotify" even without further changes to the configuration.
+You will find further setting options for the Raspotify configuration in the next section.

 To do this, (for example) open your Spotify app on your cell phone and click on the marked symbol in the playback view.